Nelson Elhage

 - Sorbet, Stripe's open-source static Ruby typechecker.
 I was a founding member of the project at Stripe, helping to build it out and deploy it internally.

 - Taktician, an AI for the game of Tak, based on the game described in Patrick Rothfuss' The Wise Man's Fear.
-As of this writing, it is the highest-ranked entity on the playtak.com online site.
+For several years it was the highest-ranked entity on the playtak.com online site.

 - reptyr, a little tool I wrote for moving a running program to a new terminal.
 You can read more on my blog.